aneasystone/github-trending/README.md

 ## C#

+* 【2023-01-05】[Kinnara / ModernWpf](https://github.com/Kinnara/ModernWpf) - Modern styles and controls for your WPF applications
 * 【2023-01-04】[Jinjinov / Ididit](https://github.com/Jinjinov/Ididit) - C# .NET 7 Blazor habit tracker application.
 Works on Web, Windows, Linux, Android, iOS and macOS.
 * 【2023-01-02】[Tichau / FileConverter](https://github.com/Tichau/FileConverter) - File Converter is a very simple tool which allows you to convert and compress one or several file(s) using the context menu in windows explorer.
 * 【2023-01-02】[RetroDriven / Pocket_Updater](https://github.com/RetroDriven/Pocket_Updater) - Windows GUI Application to Update Cores for the Analogue Pocket